MCxQC/Hello-World/README.md

 * AutoHotkey v2

 ## Features
-* Call functions when processes/windows are created/terminated.
 * Select from various criteria, including WinTitle, WinClass, WinTitleMatchMode, ProcessName, ProcessPath, Hidden Window, Active Window, and additional parameters.
-* Enable or disable the monitoring of each "Event" using the tray menu, GUI, or method call.
+* Enable or disable the monitoring of each event using the tray menu, GUI, or method call.
 * Save monitoring profiles and switch between them using the tray menu, GUI, or method call.
-* Select different themes.
+* Select themes.

 ## How to use it?
 * Install AutoHotKey v2.
 * Include the processes and/or windows to be monitored, along with their corresponding functions.
-Specify the commands to be executed when the "Events" are created or terminated.
 * Process and window properties required to be wrapped in curly brackets.
 (Object)
-* To retrieve informations when an "Event" is created, use the variables: "obj.ID", "obj.PID", "obj.WinGetTitle", "obj.WinGetClass", "obj.ProcessGetName", "obj.ProcessGetPath" etc...
-* To prevent any issues, do not include the standalone script in another script using #include and keep "MyEvents := EventsMonitoring()" unaltered. ???
+* To call a function when the event is created/terminated, append "_Created", "_Terminated" to the function name.

 # Methods

 ## AddProcess
-Adds a process event to monitor that match the specified parameters.
+Adds a process event to monitor.

 	Events.AddProcess(Process Properties, Function, Event Name [, Instance Mode])